 "You never defended him before.
 Are you afraid of being wrong about him?"

 I spin a half-turn, finger raised.
 Pickett is on the other side of the railing, having climbed on the opposite side, banister by banister.
 He hooks his feet around two and hunches forward for my answer.
 Funny looks abound from below.

 His fingers tap on the wood with a grin.
 "And you're lying."

 "I start whatever I want, love.
 So that's a yes?"

 Color blotches my cheeks.
 "Fine!
 He's jealous."
 In a low voice, I hiss, "He pissed me off and I told him that I'd choose you over him, happy?
 Though I'm currently reconsidering."

 It's supposed to be an admission of guilt, that the jealousy is my fault.
 But I forget the larger scope—I've never said anything like this to Pickett in the nearly four years that I've known him—and what comes out of my mouth twists on my tongue from pure embarrassment.
 God, I can't even look at him directly.

 Which is okay, because ever so slowly, Pickett closes his eyes and his palm meets his forehead and drags way, way down.
 "Oh, for fuck's sake, Clemence."

 "No, I know.
-You didn't kill his pride, just maimed it horribly—it's the same thing!"
+You didn't kill his pride, just maimed it horribly!"
 His hands shake in the air, attempting to grasp at my idiocy, and he almost falls backward.
 "Gee, no wonder he hates me.
 I mean, I'd choose you over Dom, too—"

 "—but I don't go bloody announcing it to—" Pickett sucks in a breath.
 "Yeah.
 Really."